 Alexander Baron is back in print - make the most of it!

 In recent years, as many as six of Alexander Baron's novels - both his gripping accounts of the Second World War and his commanding London fictions - have been republished.
-There's a good prospect that two more titles may soon also be back in print.
+There's a good prospect that more titles may soon also be back in print.
 Perhaps his memoirs may yet see publication.
 I wonder whether even in Baron's lifetime so many of his books were in print at the same time.
 Baron is back in vogue!

 And on this page, you will be get more of a sense of one of the most accomplished British writers about the 'poor bloody infantry' experience of war and of post-war London.

 Alexander Baron (1917-1999) was a commanding author of post-war London, renowned above all for The Lowlife, and also one of the most compelling novelists of the infantry man's experience of the Second World War.
 His first novel, From the City, From the Plough, sold massively on its publication in 1948.
 It was based on his own war service, fighting across France from the Normandy D-Day beaches, and won acclaim for depicting both the boredom and the brutality of the battlefield, and for its account of the strong sense of camaraderie among those brought together by combat.
 Baron's London novels - and click here for more about London in fiction - were similarly based largely on personal experience and observation.
 The Lowlife harked back to the street where he grew up on the cusp of Stoke Newington and Dalston - Rosie Hogarth is a compassionate evocation of a working class back street near Chapel Market in Islington - and King Dido, set in the early years of last century, recalled visits to grandparents in Spitalfields and Bethnal Green.